 Without thinking, Harry walked over to the portrait, his eyes fixed on Tom's.

 "My, my!
 How terribly clever of you, Tom!"
-Voldemort taunted.
-"It appears you've trained him well!
+Voldemort said.
+"It appears you have trained him well.
 How ever did you manage such a thing?"

 "Ignore him.
-Just keep looking at me," Tom said.
+Just keep looking at me," Tom said softly.
 "You need to calm down and try to rein in your magic.
 Let me help you."

 Harry nodded.
 It was true, he realised distantly; he could feel his magic crackling around him and his entire body felt like it was vibrating.